Keith Skues

 Richard Keith Skues MBE, AE (born 4 March 1939) is a British radio personality.
-His career spans over 60 years.
+His career spans more than 60 years.

 Biography

 Skues was born in Timperley, Cheshire.
 His broadcasting career began on the British Forces Network in Cologne, Germany, in 1959.
 This was followed by overseas tours to Kuwait, Kenya and Aden.
 He returned to Britain in 1964 and joined Radio Atlanta, which then merged with Radio Caroline.